 mango is my favorite fruit

-In this example, operator function access each element of deque a.
+In this instance, the operator method is utilized to access every element within deque a.

 Example 2